 There are those who are quite impressed with the Merrell Oakcreek's "I forget I have them on" kind of lightness.
 Because of this, one of them is convinced that it's "perfect for trail running."

 Gives toes a tight squeeze

-With its hardy suede leather overlays and impressively tough toe cap, the Oakcreek can
+With its hardy suede leather overlays and impressively tough toe cap, the Oakcreek can take a beating.

 Reviewers say that the Oakcreek provides more than "enough protection from rocks."
 Its "no rock feel" sole unit can make traversals over pointy stones and other poking hazards feel significantly less worrying.